Learning Partnerships is dedicated to strengthening co-curricular learning for students at Virginia Tech.

 - Providing leadership for Virginia Tech’s Aspirations Fellows program, an intensive learning pathway for students especially invested in sustained mentorship in pursuit of the Aspirations for Student Learning.

-Matt Ebert, Assistant Director for Learning Partnerships, Program Director for Studio 72 Living Learning Community
+Matt Ebert, Interim Director for Learning Partnerships, Program Director for Studio 72 Living Learning Community

 Janet Hilder, Assistant Director for Learning Partnerships, Program Director for Thrive Living Learning Community